toski/RollDiff/README.md

 3. build the project inside the *build* folder

 # Running the tool
-- create signature for old file
+- create signature for old file: **RollDiffApp signature old-file signature-file**
-RollDiffApp signature old-file signature-file

-- create delta using signature file and new file RollDiffApp delta signature-file new-file delta-file
+- create delta using signature file and new file: **RollDiffApp delta signature-file new-file delta-file**

-- generate new file using old file and delta RollDiffApp patch old-file delta-file patched-file
+- generate new file using old file and delta: **RollDiffApp patch old-file delta-file patched-file**

-- test
-diff -s patched-file new-file
+- test: **diff -s patched-file new-file**